-The 12 Pubs of Christmas is a now yearly tradition in Ireland that has taken the country by storm in the past ten years or so.
-Originally only the most dedicated of drinkers would take on the difficult task, but more and more we’re seeing all sorts of Christmas parties join the fray – from office parties big and small to friends and family reunions.
-For some unlucky souls out there, this means they could be in for two or three rounds of the 12 Pubs before December is out.
+The Twelve Pubs of Christmas is a now yearly tradition in Ireland that has taken the country by storm in the past ten years or so.
+Originally only the most dedicated of drinkers would take on the difficult task but more and more we’re seeing all sorts of Christmas parties join the fray – from office parties, big and small, to friends and family reunions.
+For some unlucky souls out there, this means they could be in for two or three rounds of the Twelve Pubs before December is out.

-For anyone not familiar with the 12 Pubs of Christmas, it is essentially an extended bar crawl.
-Over the course of an evening you, along with your brothers and sisters-in-indulgence, visit 12 bars and attempt to have a drink in every one.
+For anyone not familiar with the Twelve Pubs of Christmas, it is essentially an extended bar crawl.
+Over the course of an evening you, along with your brothers and sisters-in-indulgence, visit twelve bars and attempt to have a drink in every one of them.

-Anyone who thinks that the hardest thing about the night is to drink 12 pints should think again – it is abiding by all of the different rules in each pub that is the true challenge.
-The rules of the 12 Pubs vary from one group to another, but all are surely in agreement that it is the rules that create all of the fun and mischief on the night.
+Anyone who thinks that the hardest thing about the night is to drink twelve pints should think again – it is abiding by all of the different rules in each pub that is the true challenge.
+The rules of the Twelve Pubs vary from one group to another, but all are surely in agreement that it is the rules that create all of the fun and the mischief on the night.
 A common list of rules for the 12 Pubs would include:

 1. No drinking with your right hand in the first pub.